Richard Alston (politician): Early life

-Since leaving Parliament, Alston has served as Chairman of three listed Australian companies and as a director of a number of listed public companies in both Australia and the United Kingdom.
-These have been in fields as diverse as information technology, broadcasting services, sandalwood, public relations, advertising and ironsands.

 Alston served as a member of the international board of CQS LLP, a United Kingdom-based hedge fund for seven years and as a director of its Australian subsidiary.
 Alston also served for six years as a director of United Kingdom-based public company, Chime PLC.
-He also served as Chairman of the advisory board of Qato Capital,an Australian long short fund, as a director of Nanuk Asset Management and as a director of Balmoral Gardens, a retirement village owner and operator for many years and a director of CPA Australia for three years..
+He also served as chairman of the advisory board of Qato Capital, an Australian long short fund, as a director of Nanuk Asset Management and as a director of Balmoral Gardens, a retirement village owner and operator for many years and a director of CPA Australia for three years.

-He is currently Chairman of Sunny Ridge strawberry farms, a director of China Telecom (Australia), Chairman of National Advisory, a leading Australian corporate advisory firm, a member of the advisory board of Market Eye, a leading Australian investor relations firm and a member of the Council of the Australian National Gallery.

 Alston was federal president of the Liberal Party from 2014 to 2017.